 Step 3.
 Installing Eclipse Oxygen on Ubuntu 18.04 LTS.

-Download latest eclipse package.
+Download the latest eclipse package.
 This guide uses Eclipse IDE for Java Developers version.
-Another popular versions are Eclipse IDE for Java EE Developers and Eclipse for PHP Developers.
+Other popular versions are Eclipse IDE for Java EE Developers and Eclipse for PHP Developers.
 Select also 32-bit or 64-bit version depending on your system:

 Extract Eclipse package to your desired directory:

-Next, Start the installer by executing the bellow command:
+Next, start the installer by executing the below command: